Embassy of the United States, Caracas: Bipartisanship

-On 1958, shortly after the overthrow of Venezuelan dictator Marcos Pérez Jiménez, Vice President of the United States Richard Nixon's motorcade was attacked in Caracas during his 1958 goodwill tour of South America.
+In 1958, shortly after the overthrow of Venezuelan dictator Marcos Pérez Jiménez, Vice President of the United States Richard Nixon's motorcade was attacked in Caracas during his 1958 goodwill tour of South America.
 Nixon ended up unharmed and his entourage managed to reach the U.S. embassy.

 Two different accounts explain how Nixon's car was ultimately able to escape the mob and continue to the embassy.
 According to one version of events, the U.S. press corps' flatbed truck, accompanying the motorcade, was used to clear a path through the crowd.
 In Nixon's remembrance of the incident, Associated Press photographer Hank Griffin at one point had to use his camera to beat back a protester who tried to mount the truck.
 According to a second account, soldiers of the Venezuelan Army arrived and cleared the traffic, thereafter moving the mob back at bayonet-point to allow Nixon's car to pass.

 Shortly after the Nixons arrived at the embassy, the Venezuelan army surrounded and fortified the chancellery, reinforcing the small U.S. Marine guard force.
 Their assistance had earlier been requested by the U.S. ambassador.
 That afternoon, members of the ruling junta arrived at the embassy and lunched with Nixon.
 The next morning, representatives of Venezuela's major labor unions came to the embassy and requested an audience with Nixon, which was granted.
 The union leaders apologized for events of the preceding day.

 Additional activities were canceled, and Nixon departed Caracas the next morning, seven hours early.
 His motorcade to the airport was protected by a major deployment of Venezuelan Army infantry and armored forces in the capital.
 Nixon described having taken the same route as before, whose streets were empty and heavy patrolled after the whole area had been tear-gassed.